Battle of Berestechko: Poles

+Zaporozhians and Tatars

 There is no reliable source on the number of Zaporozhian Cossack and Crimean Tatar troops.
-The possible estimates range from 90,000 men to 130,000 men.
-The core of Cossack forces at Berestechko consisted of 12 Registered Cossack regiments named after towns they were stationed in.
+The possible estimates range from 90,000 to 130,000 men.
+The core of the Cossack forces at Berestechko consisted of 12 Registered Cossack regiments named after the towns they were stationed in.
 Listed below is the manpower of each regiment according to the 1649 Treaty of Zboriv.